Running a Storage Provider β

 # get object

-to compare your generated file and the downloaded file to see whether it is the same.
-You can explore other functions ofmoca-cmd
+md5to compare your generated file and the downloaded file to see whether it is the same.
+You can explore other functions ofmoca-cmd.

 Run MCSP Node β